Content from Introduction to Genome Annotation

 This will download all lineage models in the models directory.
 You can also download models for specific lineages using the --lineage option as shown above.

 By default, files will be downloaded to ~/.local/share/Helixer directory.
-You should see the follwing files:
+You should see the following files:

 .